-So here we’re given a clear example of Israelites obeying God by exercising their wills.
+So here we’re given a clear example of Israelites hearing God’s instruction and, in response, following it.
 So apparently, that obedience isn’t an impossibility after all.

-So what do we have in the Old Testament: a kind of Kabuki play designed by God to instill the impression that Israel actually could have been faithful to Him when, in fact, they actually could not have?
+So what do we have in the Old Testament according to the Calvinists?
+A kind of Kabuki play designed by God to instill the impression that Israel actually could have been faithful to Him when, in fact, they actually could not have?
 Yes, say the Calvinists.
 It was all a Kabuki to prove that they had no ability to be faithful to God.
-(If this was God’s message, did nobody receive it until Augustine in the 4th century, after it was long over?)
+(If this was God’s message, did nobody, including all of the Church fathers, receive it until Augustine in the 4th century, after it was centuries long over?)
 And this ignorance of God endured despite their being the “chosen” of God, by His grace, with the potential to be His “special people” and a nation of “priests” for Him to the nations (Exodus 19:6)?
 Yes, say the Calvinists.
-Israel was a singular demonstration to humanity all that humanity itself was incapable of following God.
+Israel was a singular demonstration to humanity that all humanity itself was incapable of following God.

 Who worships a God who creates such a fraud (and then preserves it for all future generations) on His chosen people, let alone His created humanity at large?
 Answer: Calvinists.

 The New Testament is full of God’s imploring of people to “repent”, starting with John at the river, but quickly extending to Jesus and His ministry (Mat 4:17, Mark 1:15).
 But Calvinists say the people who heard this command of Jesus had no ability to follow it.
 So was Jesus disingenuous?
 Calvinists apparently don’t seem to care if He was.